CLAUDE.md vs SOUL.md vs SKILL.md: Three Competing Standards for AI Agent Identity

 If you're a business using AI agents — or planning to — here's the practical takeaway.

 Start with CLAUDE.md.
 It's the easiest to implement, has the most immediate payoff, and works today with Claude Code.
 Document your project conventions, your preferred workflows, and the things you find yourself repeating to the AI.
 That's your CLAUDE.md.
+It takes 30 minutes to write a basic one.
+A good one — one that fundamentally changes how the agent operates in your project — takes a few hours and evolves over time.

 Consider SOUL.md if the agent represents your brand.
 If your AI writes customer-facing content, handles support conversations, or drafts communications on your behalf, personality matters.
 A SOUL.md ensures the agent's tone, values, and boundaries stay consistent across every interaction.
 The difference between a bland, corporate-sounding agent and one that actually sounds like your brand is a single markdown file.